 Examples of metacognitions include:

 - These tormenting thoughts are going to send me permanently insane

 - I can’t escape from this feeling of mental pain, I must have irreversible brain damage

 - My anxious thoughts will go on forever and nothing and nobody will ever be able to alleviate my suffering

 It is very easy to get tied up with this type of thinking, and many do.
 Essentially, it adds another layer of worry or depression that is clearly superfluous and serves no purpose other than to further lower mood and further torment the hapless individual.

 Metacognitions such as those illustrated above frequently become OBSESSIVE and OUT OF CONTROL, dominating our mental state and making it extremely hard to think about anything else – thoughts circle around and around our tortured and exhausted minds in a futile, painful and incessant manner.

-Indeed, one of the main behaviours that exacerbate depression and anxiety is OVER-THINKING ABOUT, AND OVER-ANALYZING, THE PARTICULAR PREDICAMENT IN WHICH WE FIND OURSELVES SO CRUELLY PLACED (I know this from my own experience, as I was particularly badly afflicted by obsessional anxieties and over-analysis).
-Dr Wells refers to getting ‘stuck in our thoughts’ in such a way as Cognitive Attentional Syndrome.
+Indeed, one of the main behaviors that exacerbate depression and anxiety is OVER-THINKING ABOUT, AND OVER-ANALYZING, THE PARTICULAR PREDICAMENT IN WHICH WE FIND OURSELVES SO CRUELLY PLACED (I know this from my own experience, as I was particularly badly afflicted by obsessional anxieties and over-analysis).
+Dr. Wells refers to getting ‘stuck in our thoughts’ as Cognitive Attentional Syndrome.